-And when the prom is nothing but a great memory, this suit can be dusted down and worn again for a big interview or your next special occasion.
+And when prom is nothing but a great memory, this suit can be dusted down and worn again for a big interview or your next special occasion.

 Defined by sleek satin lapels, a wing-collar shirt and bow tie, the tuxedo – as seen above – channels old-school style.
-Like a suit, tailored, slim and skinny fit variations of the tux mean that men of all sizes and tastes can pull it off, while a pair of black shiny shoes, silver cufflinks and a smart dress watch often get paired with this to complete the polished look.
+Like a suit, tailored, slim and skinny fit variations of the tux mean that men of all sizes and tastes can pull it off, while a pair of black patent shoes, silver cufflinks and a smart dress watch often get paired with this to complete the polished look.

 The blazer (basically a suit-style jacket) can instantly transform a shirt and smart jeans combo into a prom outfit.
 Typically available in a bolder range of colours than a standard suit jacket, they also tend to be cut more casually.

-For example, you could pair this wine-coloured velvet jacket with a crisp white shirt, colourful bow tie and sharp black jeans.
+For example, you could pair this navy velvet jacket with a crisp white shirt, colourful bow tie and sharp black jeans.
 This way you’re keeping to the dress code but putting your own spin on it.